 1800 - 1840

-Terraced two-bay three-storey house, c.1820.
+Terraced two-bay three-storey house with dormer attic, c.1820.
 Extensively renovated, c.1995.
 One of a terrace of four.
-Pitched (shared) slate roof with clay ridge tiles, rendered (shared) chimney stack, and replacement uPVC rainwater goods, c.1995, on rendered eaves.
+Pitched (shared) roof with replacement artificial slate, c.1995, clay ridge tiles, rendered (shared) chimney stack, replacement square rooflight, c.1995, and replacement uPVC rainwater goods, c.1995, on rendered eaves.
 Unpainted replacement cement rendered, ruled and lined walls, c.1995.
-Square-headed window openings with stone sills, and replacement 1/1 timber sash windows, c.1995.
+Square-headed window openings with stone sills.
+Replacement uPVC casement windows, c.1995, with 1/1 timber sash windows to top floor.
 Round-headed door opening with replacement timber panelled door, c.1995, and decorative fanlight.
-Interior with timber panelled shutters to window openings.
-Set back from line of road with forecourt having wrought iron railings on limestone ashlar plinth.
+Set back from line of road with forecourt having replacement steel railings, c.1995, on unpainted rendered plinth.

-A well-proportioned house, built as one of a terrace of four identical units, which has been extensively renovated leading to the loss of much of the original fabric.
-However, the original form and massing remains intact, while some replacement fittings have been installed in keeping with the original integrity of the design.
-The survival of early fittings to the interior significantly enhances the historic quality of the site.
-The house, together with the remainder of the terrace (22830008, 10 - 11/WD-09-30-08, 10 - 11), forms an attractive feature of formal appearance in the streetscape.
+A well-proportioned house, built as one of a terrace of four identical houses, which has been extensively renovated leading to the loss of much of the original fabric.
+However, while the original form and massing remains intact, the inappropriate replacement fittings and materials throughout have not had a positive impact on the external expression of the composition.
+The house, together with the remainder of the terrace (22830008 - 09, 11/WD-09-30-08 - 09, 11), forms an attractive feature of formal appearance in the streetscape.